Mike Gallagher (American politician): Military

-Having served on his first tour of duty in Iraq with the United States Marine Corps, Gallagher began a MSSI (Master of Science in Strategic Intelligence) at National Intelligence University, graduating in 2010.
+His first deployment was in November 2007 to lead a counterintelligence and human intelligence team, a time where al-Qaeda appeared to have been defeated by the Iraq War troop surge of 2007; giving "some semblance of stability in the town."
+He made a back-to-back deployment from 2008, taking over from a team led by Matt Pottinger.
+He assessed American military strategy in the Middle East and Central Asia in his role as a counterintelligence officer, and as a member of the CENTCOM assessment team.

-Gallagher completed a second M.A, in security studies, in 2012 and a third, in government, in 2013, both from Georgetown University.
-He then began doctoral studies, writing a dissertation on the administrations of Harry S. Truman and Dwight D. Eisenhower and the Cold War, receiving his Ph.D. in government and international relations in 2015.
+In an interview with The American Interest, Gallagher was very critical of the Obama administration's subsequent drawdown of United States troops from Iraq, because:"... all the predictions we made at the time about creating a vacuum and how dangerous that was proved to be true.
+And I think the broader regional policy in the Obama Administration of seeking accommodation with the Iranian regime in the hopes that this would produce what the President referred to as a new equilibrium in the region produced exactly the opposite: disequilibrium.

 U.S. House of Representatives

 Elections

 Gallagher served as a Republican staffer on the United States Senate Committee on Foreign Relations.
 Governor of Wisconsin Scott Walker hired him as a foreign policy advisor in February 2015, in preparation for his 2016 presidential campaign.

 After Walker dropped out of the presidential race, Gallagher worked as a senior marketing strategist for Breakthrough Fuel, a supply-chain management company.
 He then ran for Wisconsin's 8th congressional district seat, to which Reid Ribble was not seeking reelection.
-Gallagher won the primary against Wisconsin state senator Frank Lasee and Forestville village president Terry McNulty.
+Hailing from Brown County, Wisconsin, he won the district which comprises much of the northeast quadrant of the state of Wisconsin, including the city of Green Bay, having contended against Wisconsin state senator Frank Lasee and Forestville village president Terry McNulty.

 In the general election, Gallagher defeated Outagamie County Executive Tom Nelson, 63% to 36%.
 He was reelected in 2018 over Brown County assistant district attorney Beau Liegeois.